|Study location||Greece, Thessaloniki|

 The entry qualification documents are accepted in the following languages: English.

-Applications are NOT accepted from the following territories (based on citizenship): Afghanistan, Africa, Algeria, Angola, Armenia, Azerbaijan, Bahrain, Bangladesh, Benin, Bhutan, Botswana, British Indian Ocean Territory, Brunei, Burkina Faso, Burundi, Cambodia, Cameroon, Canary Islands, Cape Verde, Central African Republic, Central Asia, Ceuta and Melilla, Chad, China, Comoros, Congo - Brazzaville, Congo - Kinshasa, Côte d’Ivoire, Djibouti, Eastern Africa, Eastern Asia, Egypt, Equatorial Guinea, Eritrea, Ethiopia, French Southern Territories, Gabon, Georgia, Ghana, Guinea, Guinea-Bissau, Hong Kong SAR China, India, Indonesia, Iran, Iraq, Israel, Japan, Jordan, Kazakhstan, Kenya, Kuwait, Kyrgyzstan, Laos, Lebanon, Lesotho, Liberia, Libya, Macau SAR China, Madagascar, Malawi, Malaysia, Maldives, Mali, Mauritania, Mauritius, Mayotte, Middle Africa, Mongolia, Morocco, Mozambique, Myanmar (Burma), Namibia, Nepal, Niger, Nigeria, North Korea, Northern Africa, Oman, Pakistan, Philippines, Qatar, Rwanda, Réunion, Saint Helena, Saudi Arabia, Senegal, Seychelles, Sierra Leone, Singapore, Somalia, South Africa, South Korea, South Sudan, South-Eastern Asia, Southern Africa, Southern Asia, Sri Lanka, State of Palestine, Sudan, Swaziland, Syria, São Tomé and Príncipe, Taiwan, Tajikistan, Tanzania, Thailand, The Gambia, Timor-Leste, Togo, Tunisia, Turkey, Turkmenistan, Uganda, United Arab Emirates, Uzbekistan, Vietnam, Western Africa, Western Asia, Western Sahara, Yemen, Zambia, Zimbabwe.
+Applications are NOT accepted from the following territories (based on citizenship): Afghanistan, Africa, Algeria, Angola, Armenia, Azerbaijan, Bahrain, Bangladesh, Benin, Bhutan, Botswana, British Indian Ocean Territory, Brunei, Burkina Faso, Burundi, Cambodia, Cameroon, Canary Islands, Cape Verde, Central African Republic, Central Asia, Ceuta & Melilla, Chad, China, Comoros, Congo - Brazzaville, Congo - Kinshasa, Côte d’Ivoire, Djibouti, Eastern Africa, Eastern Asia, Egypt, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, French Southern Territories, Gabon, Gambia, Georgia, Ghana, Guinea, Guinea-Bissau, Hong Kong SAR China, India, Indonesia, Iran, Iraq, Israel, Japan, Jordan, Kazakhstan, Kenya, Kuwait, Kyrgyzstan, Laos, Lebanon, Lesotho, Liberia, Libya, Macao SAR China, Madagascar, Malawi, Malaysia, Maldives, Mali, Mauritania, Mauritius, Mayotte, Middle Africa, Mongolia, Morocco, Mozambique, Myanmar (Burma), Namibia, Nepal, Niger, Nigeria, North Korea, Northern Africa, Oman, Pakistan, Philippines, Qatar, Rwanda, Réunion, Saudi Arabia, Senegal, Seychelles, Sierra Leone, Singapore, Somalia, South Africa, South Korea, South Sudan, Southeast Asia, Southern Africa, Southern Asia, Sri Lanka, St Helena, State of Palestine, Sudan, Syria, São Tomé & Príncipe, Taiwan, Tajikistan, Tanzania, Thailand, Timor-Leste, Togo, Tunisia, Turkmenistan, Türkiye, Uganda, United Arab Emirates, Uzbekistan, Vietnam, Western Africa, Western Asia, Western Sahara, Yemen, Zambia, Zimbabwe.